mohamed-chs/chatgpt-history-export-to-md/README.md

 [Learn how to export your ChatGPT history and data here](https://help.openai.com/en/articles/7260999-how-do-i-export-my-chatgpt-history-and-data).

-The script will automatically find the most recent ZIP file in your 'Downloads' folder, but you can specify a different file or location if necessary.
+The script will automatically find the most recent ZIP file in your 'Downloads' directory (in ~/Downloads/), but you can specify a different file or location if necessary.

 #### Step 5: Running the Script 🏃‍♂️